Brain Masala or bheja masala is a mouth-watering dish among Indian non-veg enthusiasts that can be made in different ways.

 What are the ingredients in the East Indian Brain Masala Recipe?

-These are the ingredients we use to make mom’s spicy brain masala recipe.
+These are the ingredients we use to make mom’s goat brain masala recipe.

 6 Goat Brains